VladBahlai/UniversitySchedule/README.md

 - User can see all possible schedules.
 - User can change/create any information about university.
-- User can change/create roles.
+- User can change/create/delete roles except admin role.
-- User can change/create users.
+- User can change/create/delete users except admin role.
-- User can change Users roles.
+- User can change Users roles except admin role.